docker/docs/storage/storagedriver/device-mapper-driver.md

 Production hosts using the `devicemapper` storage driver must use `direct-lvm` mode.
 This mode uses block devices to create the thin pool.
 This is faster than using loopback devices, uses system resources more efficiently, and block devices can grow as needed.
-However, more set-up is required than `loop-lvm` mode.
+However, more setup is required than in `loop-lvm` mode.

 After you have satisfied the [prerequisites](#prerequisites), follow the steps